How To Teach Kids To Clean Up

 An incentive doesn’t necessarily mean you give something to your kids.
 It can also mean you take away something.
 For example, if your kids are not cooperating during cleanup time, you can respond by putting away their favorite toys for a few days, or even say you’ll donate them if they are not willing to clean up.
-This technique will vary depending on the age of the child and the situation at hand, but teach kids responsibility by starting out slow.
+This technique will vary depending on the age of the child and the situation at hand, but how to teach kids to clean up by starting out slow.

 Create structure for your kids by stating that they cannot take out a new toy until they are done putting away the toys that they are finished playing with.
 Teach kids that cleaning up is a necessary part of the day, and that it’s a good thing to put toys away and in their proper places.